 Who pays for Scouting?

-The Cimarron Council operates two fully developed, year round camping facilities, Will Rogers Scout Reservation near Cleveland, and Williams Scout Reservation near Cleo Springs.
-Both of these properties offer large Swimming Pools, boating, fishing, dining hall facilities, Climbing Towers, Archery Ranges, Trading Posts, and restroom facilities.
+The Cimarron Council operates three camping facilities, Sundance Scout Camp near Bison, Will Rogers Scout Reservation near Cleveland, and Williams Scout Reservation near Cleo Springs.
 The camps are used by Scouting units and various other groups throughout the year.
-In addition, the council also maintains the Sundance Scout Training Center near Bison.
-All three camps are maintained by the council ranger.

 To find out more about giving to the Cimarron Council, contact your District Executive or call the Council office.
 You can also make an on-line contribution safely with our secure connection with your credit card via the internet.
 You may also contact the Cimarron Council Service Center at (580) 234-3652.